infinitechris/FrameworkCompleteDIY/README.md

           - M2 5.75mm with a T5 head which is 4.6mm diameter and 0.8mm thick (x5)
                - These all will be extras as the Bottom Cover includes them
                - FYI: There's no place else where these are used
+ - [x] 512GB M.2 Crucial 2280 drive
+     - I have this from a tower I already have.
+I'm going to see if using a microsd in a usb-c is feasable before connecting the M.2 drive

 - [ ] [Fastener Kit - Top Cover](https://frame.work/products/fastener-kit-top-cover?v=FRANGY0001)
      - This kit includes the following: